Forex Trading Pivot Points

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-Once you download it open it with MQL4 Language Editor, Then Compile it by pressing the Compile Button and it will be added to your MT4.
+Once you download it open it with MQL4 Language Meta Editor, Then Compile the indicator by pressing the Compile Button and it will be added to your MT4.

-NB: Once you add it to your MT4, the indicator has additional lines named Mid Points, to remove these additional lines open MQL4 Language Editor(shortcut keyboard key - press F4), and change line 16 from:
+NB: Once you add it to your MT4, the indicator has additional lines named Mid-Points, to remove the additional lines open MQL4 Meta Editor(shortcut keyboard key - press F4), & change line 16 from:

-Then Press Compile again, and it will then appear as exactly shown on www.tradeforextrading.com website.
+Then Press Compile again, and it will then appear as exactly illustrated on www.tradeforextrading.com web site.